GerardMJuan/dhcp-structural-pipeline/README.md

 $ docker build -t biomedia/dhcp-structural-pipeline:latest .
 ```

-Log in to dockerhub and push the image.
-Note that the dockerhub ID is not your
+Login to dockerhub and push the image.
+The password is a special access token
-email address.
+for 2fa.

 ```
-$ docker login
+$ docker login --username jcupitt
-Username: jcupitt
 Password:
 $ docker push biomedia/dhcp-structural-pipeline:latest
 ```